 As my irises adjusted to the dark, I caught the symbol spray-painted on the far wall.
-It commanded your attention immediately, like a crucifix above an altar.
+It commanded your attention, like a crucifix over an altar.
 But it wasn’t a crucifix.
-It was an uneven circle with a shape inside, sort of like a tilted ax with an ankh for a handle.
-The paint glowed a faint yellow-green in the dark.
+It was a kind of uneven circle with a shape inside, sort of like a tilted ax with an ankh for a handle.
+The paint glowed a faint yellow-green.
 On the floor below were five motionless figures: two women, a man, and what looked like a pair of kids—all Asian, aged 12 to 60, roughly.
 Easy enough to peg as undocumented.
 Their teeth were bad, they were malnourished, and they each wore an odd mix of castoff clothing.
 That at least explained the secrecy.
 I guessed someone in the mayor’s office wanted a chance to craft the message before the media did.
 A crop of dead illegals might even make national coverage.

 The woman next to him had the same splotching.
 I ran a single gloved finger over her arm.
-Pale dust gathered, as if from the mantle of a long-abandoned house.
-The couple’s hands rested a few inches apart on the floor, like they’d been holding onto each other before death.
+Pale dust gathered, like from the mantel of a long-abandoned house.
+The couple’s hands rested a few inches apart on the floor.
+They’d been holding onto each other before death.
 I looked between them.
-His eyes were closed shut.
+His eyes were shut.
 Hers were open slightly as if in a deep sleep.
-I imagine he went first and she reached over and shut his lids.
+I imagine he went first and she reached over and closed his lids.
 There were a pair of dry tear paths down her cheeks, like desert gullies.

-I traced the corners of the room with my flashlight and found a crumpled white paper bag to one side.
+I traced the corners of the room with my flashlight and found a crumpled white paper bag tossed to one side.
 Someone had brought them food at some point.
 Days ago, by the looks of it.
 They’d finished every last crumb.
 Nothing left but a slip of wax paper.
 No marks on the bag except on the bottom: a black circle with the letters CE inside.
 No receipt.
 Could’ve been from anywhere.
 I turned with a shuffle.
-My legs were stiff from squatting and my knees were starting to hurt.
+My legs were stiff from squatting, and my knees were starting to hurt.
 I looked around the long, sloped space.
 I looked at the hands of the husband and wife.
 Fallen.
 Almost touching.
 I looked at the glow-in-the-dark symbol.
 I pulled out my phone to take a picture and ignored the text messages on the screen.
-I swiped to the camera, waited for it to focus on the symbol, and snapped a picture.
-Then a second for good measure.
-I looked again at the first man, at his scalp.
+I swiped to the camera, waited for it to focus, and snapped.
+Then I took a second for good measure.
+I looked again at the man, at his scalp.
 I ran my gloved fingers through his dark hair.
 Tufts came free.
 I shook them and shuffled to the back.
-I couldn’t take anymore.
+I couldn’t take anymore of the stench.

-I stood at the top and stretched my knees and made sure the photos I’d taken weren’t blurry.
+I stood at the top of the hole and stretched my knees and made sure the photos I’d taken weren’t blurry.
 Then I read the messages.